LimKianAn/xcluster/README.md

 ## Finalizer

-When you want to do some clean-up before *api-server* deletes your resource in no time upon `kubectl delete`, *finalizer* comes in handy. *Finalizer* is a string.
+When you want to do some clean-up before the kubernetes *api-server* deletes your resource in no time upon `kubectl delete`, *finalizers* comes in handy.
+A *finalizer* is simply a string constant stored in the `finalizers` field of a Kubernetes object's metadata.
 For example, the *finalizer* of `XCluster` in [**xcluster_types.go**](https://github.com/LimKianAn/xcluster/blob/main/api/v1/xcluster_types.go):

 `const XClusterFinalizer = "xcluster.finalizers.cluster.www.x-cellent.com"`

-The *api-server* will not delete the instance before its *finalizer*s are all removed from the instance.
-For example, in [**xcluster_controller.go**](https://github.com/LimKianAn/xcluster/blob/main/controllers/xcluster_controller.go) we add the above finalier to the `XCluster` instance, so later when the instance is about to be deleted, the *api-server* can't delete the instance before we've freed the *metal-stack* network and then removed the finalizer from the instance:
+The *api-server* will not delete the instance before its *finalizer*s are all removed from the resource instance.
+For example, in [**xcluster_controller.go**](https://github.com/LimKianAn/xcluster/blob/main/controllers/xcluster_controller.go) we add the above finalizer to the `XCluster` instance, so later when the instance is about to be deleted, the *api-server* can't delete the instance before we've freed the *metal-stack* network and then removed the finalizer from the instance:

 ```go
 	resp, err := r.Driver.NetworkFind(&metalgo.NetworkFindRequest{